Welcome to today's edition of the Rush 24-7 podcast.

 Where are they?

-Relying on a team of scientists and engineers from our own national laboratories and from many other nations.
+We're relying on a team of scientists and engineers from our own national laboratories and from many other nations.

-A team led by our energy secretary and Nobel Prize winning physicist, Stephen Chu.
+A team led by our Energy Secretary and Nobel Prize-winning physicist, Stephen Chu.

-Oh, relying on experts who've actually dealt with oil spills from across the globe.
+We're relying on experts who've actually dealt with oil spills from across the globe.

 Good.

-Though none this channel.
+Though none this chapter.

 God.